syatapanage/FlightBooking/README.md

 - **Flights:** contains the list of flights with their corresponding flight number, departing location and destination.
 The details tab for each flight lists the customers who have booked that flight.
 - **Bookings:** contains the list of bookings with special meal information and seat numbers for each booking.

 New records can be created.
-Existing records can be edited and deleted.
+Existing records can be edited or deleted.